AlGoulas/bio2art/README.md

     target_sparsity=0.1
     )
 ```
 Now the neuron_density parameter is a numpy array and each entry is containing the number 10.
-This means that each region ND[i] consists of 10 neurons.
+This means that each region neuron_density[i] consists of 10 neurons.
 Thus, now the resulting recurrent neural network net_scaled contains 290 neurons (29 regions of the original connectome x 10 neurons per region as we indicated).
 These neurons are connected based on the topology of the the actual empirical neural network.
 Therefore, net_scaled is a bioinstantiated recurrent neural network, but scaled up to 290 neurons.

 If we want to assume that regions contain another number of neurons, we just simply construct neuron_density accordingly (e.g., with 20, 34, 1093 neurons, that is, arbitrary positive integers).